SMAPPNYU/smappdragon/README.md

 ##collection

-classes for interfacing with a mongodb database of tweets
+classes for interfacing with a tweets from different data sources

-##basecollection

-this is the base class for all collection objects. methods taht all collection objects use are found here. this is actually the most important class.

-##mongocollection
+##mongo_collection

 this allows you to plug into a running live mongodb database and run smappdragon methods on the resulting collection object.